Bastians-Bits/my-zsh/README.md

 If not already part of your distribution, install Zsh using your package manager.

+Run `chsh -s /bin/zsh` to switch your shell permanently.

 ## Install NerdFonts

 For Theme to work correctly it requires [NerdFonts](https://www.nerdfonts.com).
 I usually use [MesloLG Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.1/Meslo.zip).
 The exactly install instruction can differ based on your OS and Terminal.